 Prior to joining OPHP, Mr. McNeil worked for Partners in Health on their Ebola Response efforts, and received his MS in Disaster Resilience from Tulane University in New Orleans, LA.
 He is currently enrolled in the Boston University Professional Evening MBA program, and is active in the Boston civic community.

-Hasti Mehta is the Media and Technology Coordinator.
+Hasti Mehta is the Coordinator of Media and Technology.
 She is responsible for the overall management and use of the technology for education and training purposes.
 Prior to joining the Office of Public Health Preparedness, Ms. Mehta received her Master of Public Health degree from Boston University where she concentrated in Social and Behavioral Sciences with a focus on health communication.
 Ms. Mehta’s passion lies in integrating technology and health education to create interactive public health solutions.

-Ashley Miller is the Emergency Preparedness Educator.
+Ashley Miller is the Senior Program Manager for Instructional Design.
 She is responsible for the development and delivery of classroom courses, webinars, and online learning modules in service of building healthcare system and community preparedness locally and statewide.
 Ms. Miller has contributed to training projects in the topics of risk communication, emergency management for emerging infectious diseases, functional needs and support services for shelter operations, and response technology to support the healthcare system response for the Boston Marathon.

 Prior to joining OPHP, Ashley received a Master of Public Health from Boston University.
 She has a background in biology, as well as extensive health research experience from Northeastern University and Boston University.
 Her passion for teaching took her to Thailand, where she spent two years serving as a science teacher for high school students.
 Ashley's favorite part about her work is speaking with the many public health and healthcare professionals throughout the state who contribute as subject matter experts for her trainings.

 Charlene Ntahobari is the Administrative Analyst.
-Ms. Ntahobari serves as logistical support for all OPHP trainings and meetings, ensuring efficient operation of day-to-day activities.
+Ms. Ntahobari serves as logistical support for all DelValle Institute trainings and meetings, ensuring efficient operation of day-to-day activities.
 Ms. Ntahobari graduated from Syracuse University with a major in Public Health.